 Blade is carbon steel instead of stainless

-If you’re looking for a blade to bring into the great outdoors, this boning knife is durable for even the most rugged adventures.
-The blade is curved and so is the handle, making it super easy to run the knife around hard-to-reach angles.
+If you’re looking for a blade to bring into the great outdoors, this boning knife is durable for even the most rugged cooking adventures.
+The blade and the handle are both curved, making it super easy to run the knife around hard-to-reach angles.
 The sleek handle is made of pear wood for a comfortable and practical feel.
 The small hanging hole also allows for convenient storage between uses.
-The blade is made of carbon steel which means that you’ll need to keep it super clean and dry to avoid any rusting.
-Reviewers love how comfortable and natural it feels in their grip and the versatility of what it can do.
+The blade is made of carbon steel, which means that you’ll need to keep it super clean and dry to avoid any rusting.
+Reviewers appreciate how comfortable and natural it feels in their grip and the versatility of what it can do.

 Blade Material: Stainless steel | Handle Material: Pear wood | Blade Length: 6.69 inches | Weight: 10.4 ounces